 A colleague forwarded John Horgan‘s recent Scientific American article, “The Singularity and the Neural Code.”
 Horgan argues that the intelligence augmentation and mind uploading that would lead to a technological singularity depend upon cracking the neural code.
-The problem is that we don’t understand our neural code, the software or algorithms that transform neurophysiology into the stuff of minds like perceptions, memories, and meanings.
+The problem, according to Horgan, is that we don’t understand our neural code, the software or algorithms that transform neurophysiology into the stuff of minds like perceptions, memories, and meanings.
 In other words, we know very little about how brains make minds.

 The neural code is science’s deepest, most consequential problem.
 If researchers crack the code, they might solve such ancient philosophical conundrums as the mind-body problem and the riddle of free will.
 A solution to the neural code could also, in principle, give us unlimited power over our brains and hence minds.
 Science fiction—including mind-control, mind-reading, bionic enhancement and even psychic uploading—could become reality.
 But the most profound problem in science is also by far the hardest.